May 13, 2021

 List of the Cons of Living in Tennessee

-Stinkbugs, mosquitoes, ticks, termites, bees and spiders, we’ve got flies, we’ve got those annoying little Nasserists around your face when you go on a summer hike, you’re definitely going to want to bring some sort of an insect repellent, natural or otherwise, and less bugs just don’t annoy you.
+Stinkbugs, mosquitoes, ticks, termites, bees and spiders, we’ve got flies, we’ve got those annoying little Nasserists around your face when you go on a summer hike, you’re definitely going to want to bring some sort of an insect repellent, natural or otherwise, and fewer bugs just don’t annoy you.

 2. The second con of living in Tennessee is the high humidity.
 Again, this is going to be pretty much anywhere in the south.